jetsstarplus/cryptoport/Readme.md

         tokens[token.token] -+ parseFloat(token.amount)
 }
 ```
-The `CalculateDebitCreditValue` function which takes the token as a parameter, adds or substracts the amount to the `tokens` value depending on the transaction type.
+`CalculateDebitCreditValue` function which takes `token` as parameter, adds or substracts the amount to `tokens` `value` depending on the transaction type.

-### 6. Convert the Tokens Values to USD
+### 6. Convert Tokens Values to USD

-I had already defined `exchangeCurrency = 'USD'` at the beginning.
-So this can be changed to any other currency, such can even come from an API on an ENV.
+I Use `exchangeCurrency = 'USD'` defined earlier.
+This can be changed to any other currency, it can even be fetched from an API or from and environment variable.

-The below function will fetch the exchange rate of all the tokens in our `tokens` object and convert the value to that of the `exchangeCurrency`.
+The below function will fetch `exchange rates` of all the tokens in our `tokens` object and convert the value to that of the `exchangeCurrency`.
 ```
 const SetAmountToExchanged = (options:optionsType) => {
     let tokenKeys = ''